-Take that list of steps we wrote earlier and set a date for the first step.
+Take that list of steps you wrote earlier and set a date for the first step.

 And keep this in mind: Life is short.

-Five years from now, you’ll fish you’d started sooner.
+Five years from now, you’ll wish you’d started sooner.
 Trust me.

 So… When are you going to start?

-If you want to see progress and want to start living your dream life soon, you better develop a system that allows you to move forward weekly, if not daily.
+If you want to see progress and want to start living your dream life soon, you better develop a system that allows you to push forward consistently.

 For example, let’s say one of the first steps is to purchase and take a course.